-Staff will mark the place to be operated on
+Staff will mark the place where the operation will be performed.

-Check that the mark does not rub off.
-It will be very important for the doctors and nurses to see the mark while you are asleep just before the surgery.
+very important for the doctors and nurses to see the mark while you are asleep just before the surgery.
 Tell your doctor or nurse if the mark rubs or washes off before the surgery.

-An hour, or less, before the surgery...
+An Hour or Less Before the Surgery...

-While you are still awake, a doctor or nurse will ask you to say your name, your social security number or birth date, and the part of your body that will be operated on.
+While you are still awake, a doctor or nurse will ask you to say your name, your social security number or birth date, and the part of your body that will be operat that will be operated on.